Subject · Welsh

 Where it matters

-Welsh schools (compulsory at KS2-KS4 in some form) · Welsh-medium gaelscoileanna · Welsh universities
+Welsh schools (compulsory in some form at KS2 to KS4), Welsh-medium schools (ysgolion Cymraeg), and Welsh universities

 Welsh Baccalaureate